jronallo/iiif-workshop/workshop/image/simple-page-turner.md

 2. Make your browser _very_ narrow on your screen and then open [this example of a simple page turner in Leaflet](https://d.lib.ncsu.edu/collections/catalog/ua102_200-002-bx0009-003-175).
 <!-- #backlog:1000 once the NCSU Libraries example no longer uses Leaflet use a different example -->

+## Questions

+- What would be the benefits of using a simple page turner?
+- What are the limitations of a simple page turner like this?